MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 ## Import a Microsoft Visio floor plan

-To work with a Microsoft Visio floor plan in Layout, you need to do 3 steps:
+To work with a Microsoft Visio floor plan in Layout, you need to do three steps:

 1. Install the Visio Add-in for Layout.